pradyuprasad/micrograd/backprop.md

 * Now, we repeat that for w2x2.
 I'll save you the details and give you the final values of visited and topo. visited = (o, n, w1x1, w1, x1, w2, x2, w2x2). topo = [w1, x1, w1x1, w2, x2, w2x2]

 * Finally we can add n, and then o to topo.topo = [w1, x1, w1x1, w2, x2, w2x2, n, o]

+After this, its quite clear.
+You reverse topo, and find the gradient of each element in topo in that order